 We organized Tumwater Fred Meyer General Merchandise Department.

 We organized Sumner Fred Meyer General Merchandise Department.

-Currently Organizing the Lacey Fred Meyer General Merchandise Department.
+We organized the Lacey Fred Meyer General Merchandise Department.

 Improving Online Accessibility and Access

 We’ve created a new website and have worked to improve our communications and social media presence, so you can access your union wherever is convenient for you, whenever it’s convenient for you.